deeptavker/text_generator/README.md

 ### Solution Approach

 1. We use an LSTM based Recurrent Neural Network for tackling this problem.
-2. We pad the training data by the section for each input instance for modified learning.
-And the same tag can be used while prediction.
-3. Implement Elastic Weight Consolidation technique developed by DeepMind.AI
-4. We use N-Gram accuracy as a metric for testing.
+2. We use N-Gram accuracy as a metric for testing.
-5. We use data generators provided by the **Keras** library for ensuring memory problems don't occur.
+3. We use data generators provided by the **Keras** library for ensuring memory problems don't occur.

 ### Solution Algorithm